Jesus is the incarnation of the creator God of Israel, sharing his love and the gift of eternal life with the world.

 Throughout the Gospel of John, we see that Jesus is the son of God and the Messiah toward which all of Israel's history points.

 The Son of God

-Jesus performs signs and miracles that show He is God, introduce others to new life and demonstrate God's love but draws criticism from many leaders.
+Jesus performs signs and miracles that show he is God.
+Jesus' actions introduced others to new life, but they drew criticism from the religious leaders.

 Jesus raises Lazarus.
 Then he demonstrates His love for others when He rides into Jerusalem as Israel's king even though leaders conspire to murder Him.

-Before His death, Jesus demonstrates God's true nature of selfless love and asks the disciples to perform radical acts of service as they love others selflessly.
+Before his death, Jesus demonstrated God's true nature of selfless love, and he asked the disciples to perform radical acts of service as they loved others selflessly.

 John: The Gospel of the Eternal Son Who Reveals the Father

 This week, guest writer Mark L. Strauss, scholar and professor of New Testament at Bethel Seminary San Diego and author of "Four Portraits, One Jesus: A Survey of Jesus and the Gospels," provides us an amazing essay on the Gospel of John, the third installment of four....